 While the pulses are being sent to the brain, adolescents can watch TV, listen to music, or talk with our staff.
 If they want and are comfortable, they can also have a parent in the room with them during their TMS treatment session.

 Each treatment lasts about 20-30 minutes.
-The full course of treatment will generally be five days a week for four to six weeks.
+The full course of treatment of TMS for adolescents will generally be five days a week for four to six weeks.
 We know that coming in five days a week for weeks on end is a commitment, but the results could impact your mental well-being for a lifetime.

 After each treatment, the adolescent can go back to their regular activities!
 In fact, some people